7 healthy oils for your dog (that you should know)

 A good dog food has a transparent declaration.
 The declaration shows exactly which composition and which ingredients are contained in the food.
 The amount of oil and the variety should also be listed here.

 As a rule, good dog food contains either fish oil or linseed oil.
-In the declaration, these two oils should also be titled the same.
+In the declaration, these two oils should be titled the same.

 Beware of the non-declaration of oils and fats.
 With such a declaration you can assume that it is bad oils.
 Mostly animal fat is then processed by the knacker.